 Protecting Your Health, Your Family’s Health and the Health of our Healthcare System

-To use Zoom requires use of an App on either a desktop computer, tablet, or mobile phone.
+Zoom meetings require the use of an App on either a desktop computer, tablet, or mobile phone.
 Please visit the following links to learn more:

 1. Zoom Software Downloads (free)